lanl-aea/waves/docs/tutorial_00_scons.rst

 :ref:`tutorial_geometry` will introduce the use of these variables for build control.

 The `SCons`_ native solution for finding a program is the `CheckProg`_ configuration method.
-The :meth:`waves.scons_extensions.add_program` method wraps `CheckProg`_ to search for a list of possible program names.
+The :meth:`waves.scons_extensions.add_program` method wraps `CheckProg`_ like behavior to search for a list of possible program names.
 This is most useful when multiple versions of a program can be used to build the project and the various servers where the project is built may have different versions available.
 The project will build with the first available program name without changes to the project configuration.
 If a program is found, it will also be added to the SCons environment ``PATH``.

 The ``env.AddProgram`` was added to the construction environment with :class:`waves.scons_extensions.WAVESEnvironment` for convenience.
 Anywhere the construction environment is available, we can use ``env.AddProgram``.
 It is also possible